 Now we are confused.
 Even misled.

-This is test scope creep.
-We added a bit more scope to our test, and much like in feature scope creep, we got bitten.
+This is “unit test scope creep”.
+We added a bit more scope to our unit test, and much like in feature scope creep, we got bitten.

 The problem can even grow further.
-The more conditions we assert, we tend to generalize the test name.
+The more conditions we assert, we tend to generalize the unit test’s name.
 After all, if it checks all things in my workflow, why not call it “testWorkflow”?
+We lose the accuracy of the unit test.
+I

 If we don’t need specific names, and match the assertion, we’re causing our future selves more work in the future.